 Aldo Leopold (January 11, 1887 – April 21, 1948) was an American author, philosopher, scientist, ecologist, forester, conservationist, and environmentalist.
 He is best known for his book A Sand County Almanac (1949), which sold more than two million copies.
 The Leopold-designed bench is simple to construct and surprisingly sturdy.

 The benches feature sketched or photographic plaques of wildlife in honor of a select group of the Conservancy’s founding members, presidents, and board members.
 Whether you wish to canoe or kayak or just enjoy a stroll in the woods, we encourage you to enjoy the beauty of Lake Davidson Nature Preserve.

 For more information on the Lake Davidson Nature Preserve, visit the Town of Davidson website.
 Information about permanent canoe/kayak rack-storage is also available from The Town of Davidson.
 Learn how to enter the lottery for available storage space.

-Lake Davidson is a pristine body of water adjacent to Lake Norman, but separated from its larger neighbor by the I-77 causeway and regulations that prohibit the motorcraft that populate Lake Norman.
-Thus, its serenity makes it a favorite for those who wish to travel by canoe or kayak.
-The Lake Davidson Nature Preserve, covers a seven acres peninsular behind the Davidson Day School.
-The Nature Preserve is managed by the DLC in conjunction with the Town of Davidson which holds a permanent easement on the property through their department of Parks and Recreation.
+Lake Davidson is a pristine body of water adjacent to Lake Norman, separated from its larger neighbor by the I-77 causeway and regulations that prohibit the motorcraft commonly populating Lake Norman.
+It is a favorite for those who canoe or kayak.
+Davidson Lands Conservancy manages The Lake Norman Nature Preserve in conjunction with the Town of Davidson, which holds a conservation easement on the property through its department of Parks and Recreation.